Iwasawa Main Conjecture for Rankin-Selberg p-adic L-functions

 Let $\Sigma$ be a finite set of primes including all bad primes, then we have the following formula of Ichino \cite{Ichi1}:

 where $C$ is the Tamagawa number for $D^\times$.
 This does not depend on the choice of the pairing.\\

-In application our $<\phi,\tilde{\phi}>$ is usually $0$, thus we need a slight variant of the above formula.
-Suppose we have elements $g_i=\prod_v g_{i,v}$ such that $\langle\phi_i,\pi(g_i)\tilde{\phi}_i\rangle\not=0$ for $i=1,2,3$, where $g_{i,v}$ are elements in the group algebra $\bar{\mathbb{Q}}_p[D^\times(\mathbb{Q}_v)]$.
+In application, our $\langle\phi,\tilde{\phi}\rangle$ is usually $0$, thus we need a slight variant of the above formula.
+Suppose we have elements $g'_i=\prod_v g'_{i,v}$ such that $\langle\phi_i,\pi(g'_i)\tilde{\phi}_i\rangle\not=0$ for $i=1,2,3$, where $g'_{i,v}$ are elements in the group algebra $\bar{\mathbb{Q}}_p[D^\times(\mathbb{Q}_v)]$.
 Then:

-with $g_v=\prod_vg_{i,v}$.
+with $g_v=\prod_vg_{i,v}$.\\

-\underline{Local Triple Product Computations}\\ \underline{Split Case Principal Series}\\ Suppose $v$ is a split prime of $\mathcal{K}/\mathbb{Q}$.
+\underline{Local Triple Product Computations}\\ We remark that in \cite[Sections 5, 6]{Hsi17} the local test vectors and triple product integrals are worked out in full generality.
+However here for the special cases needed in this paper we include the computations for convenience of the reader.\\ \underline{Split Case Principal Series}\\ Suppose $v$ is a split prime of $\mathcal{K}/\mathbb{Q}$ with $q_v$ being the cardinality of its residue field.
 We assume $\pi_{1,v}$ and $\pi_{2,v}$ are principal series representation and $\pi_{3,v}$ is either principal series representation or special representation with square-free conductor.
-For $K=\mathrm{GL}_2(\mathbb{Z}_v)$ the maximal compact subgroup.
-We use the realizations of induced representations as functions on $K$:
+For $K=\mathrm{GL}_2(\mathbb{Z}_v)$ the maximal compact subgroup of $\mathrm{GL}_2(\mathbb{Q}_v)$, we use the realizations of induced representations as functions on $K$:

 where $\chi(q)=\chi_{1,v}(a)\chi_{2,v}(d)\delta_B(q)$ for $q= $.
 We realize the inner products as for $v_1\in \mathrm{Ind}_B^{\mathrm{GL}_2}(\chi_{1,v},\chi_{2,v})$, $v_2\in \mathrm{Ind}_B^{\mathrm{GL}_2}(\chi_{1,v}^{-1},\chi_{2,v}^{-1})$.
-For a positive integer $t$ let $K_t\subset K$ consist of matrices in $B(\mathbb{Z}_v)$ modulo $\varpi_v^t$.
+For a positive integer $t$, let $K_t\subset K$ consist of matrices in $B(\mathbb{Z}_v)$ modulo $\varpi_v^t$.
 For $f\in\pi(\chi_1,\chi_2)$, $\tilde{f}\in\pi(\chi_1^{-1},\chi_2^{-1})$, we define the matrix coefficient $\Phi_{f,\tilde{f}}(g)=\langle\pi(g)f,\tilde{f}\rangle$.
 Let $\sigma_n= $. \begin{lemma} Suppose $t\geq 1$, $\mathrm{cond}(\chi_1\chi_2^{-1})=(\varpi_v^t)$.
 Let $w= $ in this lemma.
 If